Multichannel Ecommerce: Types, Tools and Best Practices

 You know why you should sell on multiple ecommerce platforms, and we’ve explained the types of software and platforms that support ecommerce efforts.
 Now it’s time to get familiar with some best practices:

-Roughly 97% of online shoppers leave an ecommerce store without making a purchase.
-That’s when retargeting comes in handy.
-It shows people online ads for the products they’ve previously expressed an interest in, whether that’s through Google Ads or Facebook retargeting.
-This helps to build trust in your brand and to increase visibility of your products.
-So it’s worth keeping an eye on the analytics data you build across all of your channels.
+Retargeting shows people online ads for the products they previously expressed an interest in.
+This helps to build trust in your brand and to increase your products' visibility.
+It’s worth keeping an eye on the analytics data you build across all of your channels.

 Use social media networks to engage with customers and communicate your offers to them.
 This will help you to enhance customer loyalty.
 Keep an eye on their behavior and learn what their habits are.
 With JivoChat’s omnichannel business messenger, you can engage with prospective and current customers across many different channels.